kevsterd/PoSH-Passwords/README.md

 ### Need an easy to read password thats still complex ?

 Add the `-readable` flag.
-This takes out some of the similar charecters such as `oO` and `iI`, leaving the numbers.
+This takes out some of the similar characters such as `oO` and `iI`, leaving the numbers.

 ### Need really strong passwords ?

 Add the `-strong` flag.
-This uses the full alpha, numeric and standard symbol set including the icky charecters that some systems dont like.
+This uses the full alpha, numeric and standard symbol set including the icky characters that some systems don't like.